Chaoticka/crackerjacks/Common-Issues-&-Their-Solutions.md

 Ciphey does not support any version of Python below 3.7.
 Please use Docker or upgrade your Python version.
 [See here for our Docker instructions](https://github.com/Ciphey/Ciphey/wiki/Installation).

-# The install instructions on the README are confusing
+# The installation instructions on the README are confusing
 We have a much larger article for installation instructions.
 [See it here](https://github.com/Ciphey/Ciphey/wiki/Installation).